Maurizio Ganz: Club career

 Ganz moved to local rivals AC Milan in December 1997, helping the club to the 1998 Coppa Italia final during his first season with the club.
 In his second season, he won the Scudetto with Milan and was very influential, scoring several important goals, including one against his former team Inter in a memorable 5–0 win in a Milan Derby cup tie.
 His third season was less successful, as Milan were defeated by Parma in the 1999 Supercoppa Italiana final.
 Ganz did not find much space in the squad that season, and spent a lot of his time on the bench, as Alberto Zaccheroni, the Milan manager at that time, had several other star offensive players, such as Oliver Bierhoff, George Weah, Andriy Shevchenko, Leonardo, and Zvonimir Boban.

 During the second half of the 1999–2000 Serie A season, he went on loan to Venezia.
 He spent the first half of the 2000–01 season with Atalanta before eventually moving on to Fiorentina for the second half of the season, as a replacement for the injured Enrico Chiesa.
 He later played for two seasons with Ancona in Serie B, helping the club to gain Serie A promotion in 2003, for the first time in 11 years.
 He moved to Modena for the 2004–05 Serie B season, and later spent a single Lugano in the Swiss Challenge League, scoring 11 goals.
 He ended his career in 2007 with Pro Vercelli in Serie C2, scoring 10 goals.
 Ganz finished his career with an impressive record of 204 goals in 469 games.

 International career

 Ganz represented Italy at the Under-17 World Cup in 1985.
 He received two call-ups for the Italian national team in 1993, but did not gain an international cap.

 He played one game and scored a hat-trick for Padania, an unofficial national team that competes in the Viva World Cup.

+Coaching career

+In 2014 Ganz was named head coach of Swiss club Ascona.
+A year later he successfully obtained his UEFA Pro coaching licence.

+In 2016 Ganz took over at Lombardian Serie D amateur club Bustese, a role he occupied until January 2017.

+After returning to Ascona and witnessing a relegation with his club, Ganz signed as head coach of fellow Swiss club Taverne in June 2018.
+He left Taverne after one year to return to AC Milan as the head coach of their women's team.

+On 20 November 2023, Ganz was relieved of his duties in charge of AC Milan Women.

 Personal life

-His son Simone Andrea (born 1993) is a forward who is currently part of Ascoli.
+His son Simone Andrea (born 1993) is a forward who is currently part of Brindisi.
 He is of Austrian origin.